 If you or someone you know has lost some sight due to GA or other forms of AMD, low vision rehabilitation with a low vision specialist is recommended.
-A low vision specialist may help you determine tools and skills that can assist you in performing everyday activities with greater ease by their independence and quality of life.
+A low vision specialist may help you determine tools and skills that can assist you in performing everyday activities with greater ease by maximizing the use of the vision you still have.
+This may be done with the use of lenses, lighting, and assistive technology or devices, and the use of visual and non-visual skills.
+Your low vision evaluation will also include education and counseling around your mental wellness.
+A low vision specialist will help determine the right plan based on your needs.
+Ask your eye doctor to recommend a low vision specialist.